Does Trading In A Car Hurt Your Credit?

-Oftentimes when people set out to purchase a new vehicle, they either don’t know about or haven’t considered a trade-in.
+Often, when people set out to purchase a new vehicle, they either don’t know about or haven’t considered a trade-in.
 If your credit isn’t where you want it to be but you’re in the market for a new vehicle, you can actually rebuild your credit score by trading in your current vehicle.
-In simplest terms, when you trade-in your vehicle, the dealership determines its value and offers you a sum of money which you can put towards your next vehicle.
+In simplest terms, when you trade in your car, the dealership determines its trade-in value and offers you a sum of money which you can put toward your next vehicle.
 If your car is already paid off it’s even better, but you can still trade in a financed vehicle.
 A trade-in is a great way to build up your credit score because you can make consistent payments, proving your reliability as a lender.

 What is a good credit score to buy a car in Canada?